West Bottoms

 lucky boys

-Celebrate your latest antique purchase by treating yourself at Voltaire, an excellent bistro serving up inventive craft cocktails and globally-inspired small plates.
+Celebrate your latest purchase by treating yourself at Voltaire, an excellent bistro serving up inventive craft cocktails and globally-inspired small plates.
 The owners also revived the Golden Ox Restaurant, a classic Kansas City steakhouse.
 Grab a pre- or post-dinner cocktail at stylish cocktail lounge The Campground.

 After a couple drinks, head next door to grab dinner at Lucky Boys, a lounge-like eatery and hangout spot with a bar food menu as eclectic as the furnishings.
-The next morning, try EJ's Urban Eatery for soulful meat + three menu and daily specials that constantly amaze.

 Download Printable Map